 If parents have any concerns, they should be raised with the Head Teacher in the first instance.
-If parents wish to make a formal complaint, however, details of the procedures available can be obtained from the Head Teacher or from the Children's Services, Middlesbrough Council, PO Box 501, Vancouver House, Gurney Street, Middlesbrough, TS1 9FU.
+If parents wish to make a formal complaint, however, details of the complaints procedure of each school is published on their websites and available in schools.